nrwl/nx-cloud-helm/aws-guide/AWS-GUIDE.md

       1. for HTTPS: `nxCloudAppURL: 'https://your-new-nx-cloud-url.com'`
       2. or for HTTP: `nxCloudAppURL: 'http://k8s-default-nxcloudi-f36cd47328-1606205137.us-east-1.elb.amazonaws.com'`
    5. Re-apply the changes: `helm upgrade --install nx-cloud nx-cloud/nx-cloud --values=./helm-values.yml`
-   6. You might need to restart your deployments as well so they can pick up the new URL `kubectl rollout restart deployment nx-cloud-nx-api nx-cloud-api`
+   6. You might need to restart your deployments as well so they can pick up the new URL `kubectl rollout restart deployment nx-cloud-nx-api nx-cloud-frontend`

 6. In your Nx workspace, enable NxCloud and point it to the above URL: `NX_CLOUD_API=https://your-nx-cloud-url.com nx connect`
 7. Run a command, you should start seeing NxCloud Run URLs at the end